 4 “Two Creeks”: high and low flows

-The cost of removing the concrete would be tens of millions of dollars, the resulting more natural creek would be more susceptible to flooding, and neighbouring residents would be very resistant to any increased flood risk.
-Additional safety concerns about the creek at times of high flow would create community and council resistance.
+- The cost of removing the concrete would, however, be tens of millions of dollars, and any resulting more natural creek would be more susceptible to flooding.

-This sort of scheme would have a number of advantages:
+This scheme has a number of advantages over the alternatives:

-A “chain of Ponds” creek could be created above ground with constant low flow of water, close to ground level, with minor risk of flooding and all sorts of possibilities for creating natural habitats.
+- A “chain of Ponds” creek could be created above ground with constant low flow of water, close to ground level, with minor risk of flooding and all sorts of possibilities for creating natural habitats and recreational areas.

 - Melbourne Water would get to preserve an important asset they have spent a great deal of money and effort creating, only it will be placed underground.